aaronsb/REC-BMSManager/README.md

-# PS-RECBMS: A Powershell based management tool for REC-BMS battery management tools.
+# REC-BMSManager: A Powershell based management tool for REC-BMS battery management tools.
 Powershell based management for REC-BMS battery management

 The intention of this set of management functions is as follows:

-* Offer a "lightweight" implementation of getting and setting data from REC-BMS that isn't reliant on a big installer
+* Offer a "lightweight" implementation of getting and setting data from REC-BMS that isn't reliant on a big Windows installer.
 * Offer more insight into the messaging component of on the wire data to and from the BMS microcontroller.
 * Build a general framework for parsing and understanding the intracacies of the instructionset.

 Other considerations:
-* This is not highly efficient - internally, I am using a Microsoft .net ```System.IO.Ports.SerialPort``` object to talk on the wire, which isn't ideal.
-* I almost immediately translate bytearrays to hex string arrays.
-This is very helpful for development purposes and understanding the code.
-Not so helpful in making it run fast.
-  * A better approach in the future will be to re-balance the effort towards direct byte manipulation and translate the json libary definitions to binary representation.
-  * As it sits right now, this model (in my mind) is overly obvious and should be obviously portable.

-This is a work in progress...

-Findings and Notes
+* Tnternally, these modules use the  ```System.IO.Ports.SerialPort``` object to talk on the wire.
+I seem to get occasional hangups and resets, so there is some testing and lazy starts to events to soften the fragility of that state.
+* This toolset functions properly in both Windows and Linux environments.
+It was developed in Powershell Core

+Current release notes:
-*REC-BMS 1Q is based on an Amtel AVR32 90CAN32 microcontroller *Binary value floats (single precision, 32 bit) are little endian and need to be processed accordingly.
+* REC-BMS 1Q is based on an Amtel AVR32 90CAN32 microcontroller
+* In order for me to get this to function in Linux, I requested REC-BMS to issue a special firmware that can communicate on 38400 BPS, because 56000 BPS (default) isn't a compatible BPS rate with FTDI USB Serial chipsets.
+If anyone knows how to make that rate work easily, please let me know!
+* Set-BMSParameter doesn't actually effect changes.
+The BMS returns ERROR1 - I am looking into that with REC-BMS, to see if perhaps there's a different instruction that is necessary to send on the port.

+Future plans:
+* Since I use Home Assistant, I am planning on building a docker container that turns this module into a sensor platform.
+This way, it easily becomes integrated with long term metrics and telemetry.

 List of public function conversation flow:

+  Get-BMSParameter

+  Set-BMSParameter
+  Get-BMSInstructionList
+  Get-BMSLibraryInstance

 Assert -> Build -> Send -> Parse -> Decode -> Present